 - The structure must need repairs of an urgent nature, have a defect that is health and safety related or lack access into and within the dwelling.

-- Necessary repairs must be able to be made for the $3500 limit.
-This funding limit may be increased to $4500 (for roof replacement or accessibility modifications).
+- Necessary repairs must be able to be made for the $8000 limit for HARDE.

-- The structure may be a mobile, manufactured or conventional dwelling.
+- The structure may be a mobile, manufactured or conventional dwelling for HARDE.

 - Owners of rental units must agree (in writing) to allow the accessibility modifications to be made.
 In addition, the owner must agree to maintain the improvements to the unit for a minimum of two years and to not increase the rent as a result of the improvements.

 - The applicant must permanently reside in the dwelling to be rehabilitated, or intend to reside in the dwelling when the rehabilitation is complete.

 - The applicant must have a "fee simple title", or a "purchaser's interest in a land sales contract", or a "certificate of title" for manufactured or mobile homes, or a valid lease or rental agreement for rental units.